 - The identity of the Beneficiary’s Bank

 - The payment amount

 Typically, a bank will automatically populate the Originator’s name and address information on a wire transfer directly from the customer record.
 This is because it is very important that the Originator’s name reflects the actual party initiating the Payment Order.
 (This topic is explored further in the Deep Dives section below.)

-The second group of data elements are optional – meaning, if the Originator provides any of this information, it must be included on the funds transfer record.
+The second group of data elements is optional – meaning, if the Originator provides any of this information, it must be included on the funds transfer record.
 This information includes:

 - The Recipient’s (or Beneficiary’s) name

 - The Beneficiary’s address

 - The Beneficiary’s account number or other identifiers